MarcosCobena/marcoscobena.github.io/items/tools.md

-**🆕 pidcat** —there’s no need to run Android Device Monitor for just logs, this CLI tool makes a great job directly from the Terminal.
+**pidcat** —there’s no need to run Android Device Monitor for just logs, this CLI tool makes a great job directly from the Terminal.
 Thanks to [Javi Pulido](https://twitter.com/pulimento) who introduced me this.